 FLA helps assist UCLA on educating our licensees on the key building blocks for a sustainable CSR program, providing training online and in person, and offering online tools for our licensees to self-assess their CSR programs and provide goals for areas that need improvement.

 About the school's commitment to protecting workers' rights and the FLA Workplace Code of Conduct: UCLA is fully committed to protecting workers rights.
 In 1998, all ten UC campuses were among the first universities to adopt a Workplace Code of Conduct.
 UCLA works with the FLA on programs to assess the ability of its licensees to enforce the UC Code of Conduct and provide transparency on factories used to make licensed merchandise.

 The FLA provides us with expertise and cutting edge information on how we can improve our CSR practices so workers’ rights are protected.
 They have created a forum like no other where brands, factories, universities and NGO's can come together to discuss and tackle complex labor issues.

-All products.
-Gear For Sports' compliance program is accredited by FLA.
+All Patagonia in-store products including footwear.
+Patagonia's compliance program is accredited by FLA.